triton-lang/triton/docs/getting-started/installation.rst

       git clone https://github.com/ptillet/triton.git;
       cd triton/python;
-      pip install -e .
+      pip install cmake; # build time dependency pip install -e .

+Note that, if llvm-11 is not present on your system, the setup.py script will download LLVM static libraries on the web and link against that.

 You can then test your installation by running the unit tests: